data-cleaning/ValidatPoC/README.md

 ```

 ##### Rule 8

 Year of birth in household questionnaire must equal year of birth in individual questionnaire

+- Missing values result in undecided.
+- Results are reported per person.

 ##### Rule 9